 Terry provided a description of the ongoing work for the Mechanic Street Wastewater Pump Station force mains.
 It was previously identified that the force mains that convey wastewater from the Mechanic Street Pump Station to the Peirce Island WWTF require repair and replacement.
 This work is not a part of the ongoing construction contract work at the WWTF.
 In May of 2020, the 24" force main that runs under the Peirce Island Road Bridge was discovered to be in need of repair.
-That repair work is underway and is anticipated to be completed in November of 2020, and includes the replacement of a section of the buried 24" force main that extends from the Peirce Island Bridge to the Boat Launch.
-The buried portion of the 24" force main that runs from the Peirce Island Road Bridge to the WWTF has recently been found to be in need of replacement due to its condition.
-In addition, the parallel 18" force main that runs underground is planned to be replaced due to its age.
-In order to maintain flow conveyance capacity until the 24" and 18" force mains can be replaced under a separate construction contract, a 30" temporary force main is being installed above ground along Peirce Island Road, beginning at the Boat Launch parking area and continuing to the WWTF.
-It is anticipated that access to the boat launch will be impacted for approximately

-6-9 months.
-The work to install the 30" temporary force main is underway.
-Funding alternatives for the force main replacement are currently under review.
+That repair work is underway and is anticipated to be completed in December of 2020, and includes the replacement of a section of the buried 24" force main that extends from the Peirce Island Bridge to the Boat Launch.
+The buried portion of the 24" force main that runs from the Peirce Island Road Bridge to the WWTF is currently inoperable and is in need of replacement due to its condition and age.
+In addition, the parallel 18" force main that runs underground is planned to be replaced due to its age, however, it is still in operation.
+In order to maintain flow conveyance capacity until the 24" and 18" force mains can be replaced under a separate construction contract, a 30" temporary force main has been installed above ground along Peirce Island Road, beginning at the Boat Launch parking area and continuing to the WWTF.
+It is anticipated that access to the boat launch will be impacted for approximately 6-9 months.
+The work to install the 30" temporary force main is ongoing.
+The City Council has authorized a \$3.6M bond for the replacement of the 24" and 18" force mains that run underground from the Boat Launch to the WWTF.
+The design and permitting process for this replacement is being expedited.